kollwitz-owen/laravel-coding-challenge/README.md

 -   This page will show a single image from the known set of images.
 -   It will also have `View Previous Picture` and `View Next Picture` links underneath the picture which will navigate the user to the `View Single Image` page for the previous/next picture in the set.
--   It will also show a form underneath which allows a `Voter` to submit that this is their favourite image.
+-   It will also show a form underneath which allows a user to submit that this is their favourite image.
 -   The form will have three things in it:
     1. A heading that says `Vote for this image as your favourite`